 - A. Private and Common Open Space.
 Projects shall provide the minimum area of Open Space based on use and size per Table 6.3-1.
-Areas used regularly for parking, loading or storage do not count towards minimum Open Space requirements. - Residential.
+Areas used regularly for parking, loading or storage do not count towards minimum Open Space requirements. - 1.
+Residential.
 Projects with dwelling units shall provide the minimum area of Open Space per Table 6.3-1 as Private and/or Common Open Space. - 2.
 Non-residential.
-Projects with more than 40,000 square feet of non-residential uses shall provide at least 5% of the gross non-residential floor area as Common Open Space, which may be open to the pubic; see Section 6.3.3. - Mixed-use.
-Projects shall comply with requirements applicable to each type of use.
+Projects with more than 40,000 square feet of non-residential uses shall provide at least 5% of the gross non-residential floor area as Common Open Space, which may be open to the pubic; see Section 6.3.3. - 3.
+Mixed-use.
+Projects shall comply with requirements applicable to each type of use. - B. Public Open Space.
+In LASP-CG, projects with more than 15,000 square feet of building floor area shall provide 5% of building floor area as Public Open Space.
+In LASP-CF, projects with more than 80,000 square feet of building floor area shall provide a percentage of building floor area as Public Open Space, as set in Table 6.3-2.